Michal-Swi/C-TODO/README.md

 [AddNewHeader]
 up = "g"
 ```
-Unlike the normal command keys, making config for the specification keys, overwrites it.
+Unlike the normal command keys, making config for the specification keys, overwrites them.

 ## For forkers
 Don't.